AtomicTessellator/fhi-vibes/README.md

   * To pass it functions give it the function_module.function_name as a str
   * Functions that are run on the local machine
     * All functions/files that set up FireWorks
-      * All scripts that initially call hilde.tasks.fireworks.generate_firework
+      * All scripts that initially call hilde.fireworks.tasks.generate_firework
       * .cfg Files that define the steps (if used)
       * All functions used by a Fireworks without a task that calls a function in task2queue list
     * claunch_hilde and associated functions